sramshaw/pci_coral_on_synology/README.md

   - hooks on libvirt are unfortunately not allowing changes to the VM definition
   - running virsh within a hook is a recipe for deadlock
   - as a result it is likely that running a detached script triggered by a 'started' event intercepted by a hook is the best way to go

-- where to put logic to setup the hook
+Where to put logic to change the VM?
+  - it seems interesting to add the hook setup as part of pkg-libvirtd starting.
   - note that the only hook that is observed is /etc/libvirt/hook/qemu AFAIK , alternate location in /usr seemed unused
   - files in /etc/libvirt tend to disappear after reboot
   - files in /usr/local seem to be persistant, so I will use a subdir libvirt to hold the files needed
-  - the scripts for service pkg-libvirtd can be edited to setup the hook
+  - the scripts for service pkg-libvirtd start/stop are persisted as is, so a good way in

+## Status

 As I am waiting for the M.2 B+M key Coral TPU to arrive by mail, I am instead attaching my 10G ethernet card to the VM as a training exercise.

+## References
 useful readings:
 - https://www.ibm.com/docs/en/linux-on-systems?topic=through-pci especially step 2.b
 - https://libvirt.org/hooks.html for a description of the calls to the hook